ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 ![[Figure 2 - the blockchain process](https://www.pwc.ch/en/2017/pdf/pwc_blockchain_opportunity_for_energy_producers_and_consumers_en.pdf)]({{"/assets/blockchain/fig2.png"}})

-It's then the role of &#8216;miners' (verification nodes) to create blocks from these lists of transactions.
+It's then the role of miners' (verification nodes) to create blocks from these lists of transactions.
 Miners first check the balances of both parties - available through the distributed blockchain.
 Miners then compete to solve a mathematical problem that allows transactions to be chained together.
-Solving the problem requires scarce real world resources (hardware and energy) **meaning there is no way to cheat**.
+Solving the problem requires scarce real world resources (hardware and energy) meaning there is no way to cheat.

 ![[Figure 3 - the verification process](https://www.pwc.ch/en/2017/pdf/pwc_blockchain_opportunity_for_energy_producers_and_consumers_en.pdf)]({{"/assets/blockchain/fig3.png"}})